isabella232/hpctv/README.md

 [Cheyenne Supercomputer Project](https://hpctv.ucar.edu)

-HPC-TV is a VueJs app that is served from AWS S3.
+HPC-TV is a VueJS app that is served from AWS S3.
 Data from SAM is pushed to the app nightly via a CircleCI job.

 ## Develop and Build